johnrearden/less-is-more/README.md

         - As a Returning Visitor, I want to use the site content as a jumping-off point to further explore the issues raised.
         - As a Returning Visitor, I want to use social links to find a community of other people also interested in economising on their household and motoring expenses.

-    - #### Frequent User Goals

-        - As a Frequent User, I want to subscribe to a newsletter/email update service from the website to learn about more money-saving tips.
+        - As a Returning Visitor, I would like to be able to request further information on the topics, and recommend extra content for the site.

 - ### Design